Infineon/wiced_btsdk/README.md

 - Press and hold the 'Reset' button on the board.
 - Release the 'Reset' button.
 - After one second, release the 'Recover' button.

+Note, this is only applicable to boards that download application images to FLASH storage.
+Boards that only support RAM download (DIRECT_LOAD) such as CYW9M2BASE-43012BT can be power cycled to boot from ROM.

 ## Using BSP (platforms)